▪Simulation Results of Risks and Opportunities

 ▪Scenarios:

-The financial impacts on Walsin of increased extreme severe climates were assessed under the worst case scenario (SSP5-8.5) and the medium-high emission scenario (SSP3-7.0), respectively using the forecast data from the Taiwan Climate Change Protection Information and Adaptation Knowledge Platform (TCCIP) developed by the National Science and Technology Council and the National Science & Technology Center for Disaster Reduction.
+The financial impacts on Walsin Lihwa from increased extreme severe climate were assessed under the worst case scenario (SSP5-8.5) and the medium-high emission scenario (SSP3-7.0) respectively using the forecast data from the Taiwan Climate Change Protection Information and Adaptation Knowledge Platform (TCCIP) developed by the Ministry of Science and Technology and the National Science and Technology Center for Disaster Reduction.

 ▪Financial Impact Assessment: